Björn Borg: 1972–73 – Davis Cup debut and first year on the tour

-At the age of 15, Borg represented Sweden in the 1972 Davis Cup and won his debut singles rubber in five sets against veteran Onny Parun of New Zealand.
+At the age of 15, Borg represented Sweden in the 1972 Davis Cup and won his debut singles rubber in five sets against Onny Parun of New Zealand.
 Later that year, he won the Wimbledon junior singles title, recovering from a 5–2 deficit in the final set to overcome Britain's Buster Mottram.
 Then in December, he won the Orange Bowl Junior Championship for boys 18 and under after a straight-sets victory in the final over Vitas Gerulaitis.
 Borg joined the professional circuit in 1973, and reached his first singles final in April at the Monte Carlo Open, which he lost to Ilie Năstase.
 He was unseeded at his first French Open and reached the fourth round where he lost in four sets to eighth-seeded Adriano Panatta.
 Borg was seeded sixth at his first Wimbledon Championships, in large part due to a boycott by the ATP, and reached the quarterfinal, where he was defeated in a five-set match by Roger Taylor.
 In the second half of 1973, he was runner-up in San Francisco, Stockholm and Buenos Aires and finished the year ranked No. 18.

 1974 – First French Open title

-Borg made his only appearance at the Australian Open at the age of 17, and reached the third round, where he lost in straight sets to eventual finalist Phil Dent.
+Borg made his only appearance at the Australian Open at the age of 17, and reached the third round, where he lost in straight sets to the eventual finalist Phil Dent.
 In January, he won his first career singles title at the New Zealand Open, followed by titles in London and São Paulo in February and March respectively.
 Just before his 18th birthday in June 1974, Borg won his first top-level singles title at the Italian Open, defeating defending champion and top-seeded Ilie Năstase in the final and becoming its youngest winner.
 Two weeks later, he won the singles title at the French Open, his first Grand Slam tournament title, defeating Manuel Orantes in the final in five sets.
 Barely 18, Borg was the youngest-ever male French Open champion up to that point.
+At Wimbledon, Borg lost in the third round to Ismael El Shafei in straight sets in a match in which "Borg quit trying mid-way through the second set".
+At the US Open, Borg lost in the second round to Vijay Amitraj in five sets which was "one of the memorable matches on the famed center court- a duel of strategy and stroke making".